Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Solving the HF equation with TTs

 Since the Fock operators are partially dependent on the orbitals, every method based on Eq.~\eqref{eq:hf_equations} needs a starting guess for the orbitals $\phi(x,y,z)$.
 Assuming $\phi(x,y,z)$ can be efficiently sampled, the transformation of an orbital into a quantics tensor train can be simply done by tensor cross interpolation.
 The assumption is justified, if the initial guess is based on standard Gaussian- or Slater-type orbitals.

 Turning to the actual operators, the kinetic energy of the electronic wave function is defined by the Laplace operator acting on each orbital separately, multiplied by a scalar.
 Because of this, only a single tensor train matrix describing $-\frac{\Delta}{2}$ is needed.
-Following the results of section \ref{sec:LaplaceOperator} a TTM with low ranks can be constructed via band operators.
+Following the results of section \ref{sec:LaplaceOperator} a TTM with low ranks can be constructed via band operators. { The process for this is depicted in Fig~\ref{fig:operatorsl} a).
+After choosing the accuracy the distinct bands of the matrix can be represented by band operators of rank-2. $\Delta$ is the sum of these operators scaled by a factor of $-1/2$. }

 The next operator to be expressed as a tensor train matrix is the electron-nuclei potential $V_{ne}$.
 In Cartesian coordinates, $V_{ne}$ can be written for one electron coordinate $\mathbf{r}=(x,y,z)$ as